markrebec/zuul/README.md

       # etc...
     end

-Whatever you set here will override the zuul global defaults, and your values will be used as defaults by any authorization models or access control blocks you define (unless you override these defaults when defining them).
+Whatever you set here will override the zuul global defaults, and your values will be used as defaults by any authorization models or access control blocks you define (unless you override these defaults again when defining them).
 This allows you to override common defaults like `:with_permissions` globally rather than having to do so over and over again in your models and controllers.

-Take a look at the authorization models and access control DSL documentation for more information on what config options can be overridden when defining each of them.
+Take a look at the [Authorization Models](https://github.com/markrebec/zuul/wiki/Authorization-Models) and [Access Control DSL](https://github.com/markrebec/zuul/wiki/Access-Control-DSL) documentation for more information on what config options can be overridden when defining each of them.

 There is a [complete list of the global configuration options](https://github.com/markrebec/zuul/wiki/Global-Configuration-Options) on the wiki.